njelly/TofuECS/README.md

 When using Unity, I recommend putting your ECS code inside an assembly definition that does not allow engine references (and allows unsafe code).
 The ECS ought to be Unity-agnostic, and because of the type constraints on your components, there's not any use for MonoBehaviours and GameObjects in your system logic anyway.

+When building the dlls to use in Unity, I recommend building UnsafeCollections with the Unity configuration, and making sure the path to the UnityEngine.dll is setup correctly for you machine in the UnsafeCollections.csproj file.
+This provides some optimizations.
+When running the provided unit tests, you may need to set UnsafeCollections back to the Debug or Release_NoUnity configurations.

 [You can view the repo for UnsafeCollections here](https://github.com/DennisCorvers/UnsafeCollections).
 It was very helpful for getting TofuECS to it's current form, so thanks to the developer and for @juliolitwin for bringing it to my attention. :)

 The utilities included in `TofuECS.Utilities` are simply there because I thought they'd be helpful for game developers: